futoin/core-js-ri-database/README.md

 The overall idea is to execute a list of statements on DB side in single transaction one-by-one.
 After each xfer, trivial validation is done like amount of affected rows or count of rows in result.
 This allows creating complex intermediate checks in native DB query.
-Such pattern avoids blocking on usually expensive DB connection and forces to execute transaction with no client-side delays.
+Such pattern avoids blocking usually expensive DB connections and forces to execute transaction with no client-side delays.
 Also, proper release of connection to DB connection pool is ensured.